 - Conventional silicon based PV has a high level of maturity and is available in standardized products.

 The carbon footprint

 - OPV is the greenest of all solar technologies with a carbon footprint of less than 10 g CO2e/kWh.
-It is also amongst the greenest of all energy generation technologies close to hydropower.
+It is also amongst the greenest of all energy generating technologies and it is very close to hydropower.

-- Standard silicon based solar technologies’ carbon footprint varies between 40 – 100 g C02e/kWh, based on their origin country.
+- Standard silicon based solar technologies’ carbon footprint varies between 40 – 100 g C02e/kWh, depending on their country of origin.

 The temperature stability